haramnasir24/sb-11/README.md

 git clone https://github.com/haramnasir24/sb-11.git

-(Note: Front-end team will work in /front-end branch and back-end team will work in /back-end branch)
+(Note: Everyone will work in a separate branch (e.g., for different features))

 •⁠ To create a branch, use this command: